-Fees vary depending on sending/receiving locations, and transfer amounts.
-You can use the ExpressSend Remittance Cost Calculator on the Wells Fargo website to get an accurate estimate of how much you’ll be spending in fees.
+Fees vary depending on where you’re sending money to and how much.
+Use Wells Fargo’s online ExpressSend Remittance Cost Calculator to get an accurate estimate of how much you’ll pay in fees.

-Different transfer limits apply depending on where you are sending your money and to which remittance member.
-For example, transfers to Peru through BBVA Banco Continental attract a $500 daily transfer limit, while transfers through Interbank have a $1000 limit.
-Meanwhile, transfers to India go through ICICI Bank or HDFC Bank are are allowed up to a maximum of $5,000 per day.
+Transfer limits depend on where you’re sending your money and to which remittance member.
+For example, transfers to Peru through BBVA Banco Continental attract a $500 daily transfer limit, while transfers through Interbank have a $1,000 limit.
+Meanwhile, transfers to India through ICICI Bank or HDFC Bank are allowed up to a maximum of $5,000 per day.

 In what currencies can I send transfers?

-Transfers to most countries are made in USD with the exception of: Colombia, the Dominican Republic, Honduras, Guatemala, India, Mexico, and the Philippines.
-Transfers to those countries will be made in their currency.
+Transfers to most countries are made in US dollars with the exception of Colombia, the Dominican Republic, Honduras, Guatemala, India, Mexico and the Philippines.
+Transfers to those countries are made in local currency.